Tiny houses and other alternative forms of homeownership have captured the public imagination.

 What is a Manufactured Home?

 Manufactured homes offer families the chance to own a comfortable, amenity-filled home at a fraction of the cost.
-Built in a well-regulated homebuilding facility that help limit delays, manufactured homes have an almost endless list of customizable features.
+Built in a well-regulated homebuilding facility that helps limit delays, manufactured homes have an almost endless list of customizable features.
 Once transported to the site, builders place the home on wooden pillars, metal piers, a solid foundation or a basement.

 What is a Modular Home?